 Vitamin B12 Some people don’t get much – or any – B12 in their diets either, largely because it’s mostly found in animal-derived foods like meat, fish and dairy.
 And while B12 is needed for many functions it could also be important for sleep, since studies suggest it helps regulate the sleep-wake cycle.

 Elsewhere, one report suggests taking B complex relieves the symptoms of night-time leg cramps (if they don’t keep you awake, nothing will).
 VitaBright's High-Strength Vitamin B12 365 and Multivitamin & Mineral Complex (100% RDA of all B-vitamins) both provide excellent value

-Melatonin is the actual neurochemical that tells your body to sleep, but it is only available as a supplement on prescription in the UK.
+Melatonin is the actual neurochemical that tells your body to sleep, but it is only available on prescription in the UK.
 Your body makes melatonin from serotonin, which is made from 5-HTP, which in turn is made from tryptophan.

 Both 5HTP and tryptophan used to be prescription only too, but can now be bought as supplements.
 5-HTP is the smarter choice in our opinion, since it allows your body to find it's optimum balance of these crucial hormones, rather than forcing the levels up.
 Also, tryptophan is also used for other body processes besides making serotonin.
 Other potential benefits of taking 5-HTP include:

 - Weight loss (studies suggest 5-HTP suppresses hormones that make you feel hungry)

 - Depression relief (there’s evidence an imbalance of serotonin affects mood)